-Developing a better understanding of our supporters through their personal data allows us make better decisions, fundraise more efficiently and, ultimately, helps us to reach our goal of enabling three in four people to survive a cancer diagnosis by 2020.
-We have made improvements to this policy to make it more understandable to supporters, especially around our policies on data-appending and profiling and screening.
-You can find out more about this below.
+Developing a better understanding of our supporters through their personal data allows us make better decisions, fundraise more efficiently and, ultimately, helps us to reach our goal of enabling three in four people to survive a cancer diagnosis by 2035.
+We have made improvements to this policy to make it more understandable to supporters.

 In July 2017, we will be moving to be an ‘opt-in only’ communication policy.
 This means that we will only send marketing communications to those that have explicitly stated that they are happy for us to do so via their preferred channel(s) (email, SMS, phone or post).

 Our marketing communications include information about our latest breakthroughs, campaigns and lifesaving work.
 If you would like to receive such communications but have not opted in please contact us on 0300 123 3379 or email@example.com.

 - When you give it to us DIRECTLY

 You may give us your information in order to sign up for one of our events, tell us your story, make a donation, purchase our products or communicate with us.
 Sometimes when you support us, your information is collected by an organisation working for us (e.g. a professional fundraising agency), but we are responsible for your data at all times.

 - When you give it to us INDIRECTLY

 - When you give permission to OTHER ORGANISATIONS to share or it is available publicly

 We may combine information you provide to us with information available from external sources in order to gain a better understanding of our supporters to improve our fundraising methods, products and services.